ConsenSysMesh/Local-Raiden/README.md

 > node
 ```

 First set some useful variables to keep from having to copy/paste long strings: the Ethereum addresses of our two nodes and the token contract.
+Insert the addresses from the deployment in the below: they will differ from the ones here.

 ```